 - The driver is always responsible for safety during parking and other maneuvers.
-Always look around and check that it is safe to do so before parking. - This function is designed as an aid to the driver in detecting large stationary objects to help avoid damaging the vehicle.
+Always look around and check that it is safe to do so before parking. - Read and understand the limitations of the sonar (parking sensor) system as contained in this section.
+The colors of the corner sonar indicator and the distance guide lines in the front/rear view indicate different distances to the object. - Inclement weather or ultrasonic sources such as an automatic car wash, a truck's compressed-air brakes or a pneumatic drill may affect the function of the system; this may include reduced performance or a false activation. - This function is designed as an aid to the driver in detecting large stationary objects to help avoid damaging the vehicle.